 The Information Commissioner's Office (ICO) has fined American Express £90,000 for sending over 4 million unsolicited marketing emails between 1 June 2018 and 21 May 2019 to existing customers without consent.

 Many of these emails were messages purportedly providing customers with information about their account but they also promoted American Express products, encouraged customers to spend on their credit cards and download a mobile app.
-American Express had rejected customer complaints on the basis these were ‘service messages’ which did not require consent.
+American Express had rejected customer complaints on the basis that these were ‘service messages’ that did not require consent.

 The ICO disagreed and decided this was a serious breach of regulation 22 of the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2003/2426) (PECR) because of American Express’ failure to take reasonable steps to avoid the breach, which could have included consulting the ICO's guidance on direct marketing.